 Students are eligible to apply to take the CMA exam during their (graduating) senior semester, and are also eligible to receive a 50 percent discount on the exam fee.

 Under Wisconsin state law, any individual who practices public accounting, including auditing financial accounting records and preparing of accounting reports which are made public, must be licensed as a Certified Public Accountant (CPA).
-In Wisconsin, to sit for the exam the candidate must have 150 semester hours of education, an accounting concentration and a minimum of a bachelor's degree.
+In Wisconsin, to sit for the exam the candidate must have 120 semester hours of education and an accounting concentration.

 - Auditing and Attestation (AUD)